wyatt-johnson-git/ACSL/Signs/Cisco_Network_Rack.md

 ![ACSL Logo](../ACSL_Logo-Full_Color600x488.jpg)

-# Cisco Network Rack
+# Cisco Networking Rack

-This is where individuals can configure Cisco devices in order to create and test network configurations.
+This is where you can configure Cisco devices in order to build and test networks.

-This resource allows individuals who are learning network administration to continue receiving hands-on experience while outside of the classroom.
+This resource allows individuals who are learning network administration to get hands-on experience while outside of the classroom.
+Or, jump in and give networking a try for the first time.